Home

 As the 1980s progressed, West Point took on an increasingly larger role in the Treasury Department's plans.
 The relatively small facility on the grounds of the storied US Military Academy was making quite a contribution toward the success of America's coinage system.
 Its consistent production capability and quality workmanship were widely recognized, and soon to be rewarded.

-After 126 Years, A New Member in the Family of US Mints
+After 126 Years, a New Member in the Family of US Mints

-West Point Mint
+The West Point Mint in New York

 The West Point Mint, formerly known as the West Point Bullion Depository, was granted mint status on March 31, 1988.
 Image courtesy of US Mint.